 Kaytee Lava Ledge Small Animal Toy

 If your rabbit likes climbing, they’ll probably be a fan of the Kaytee Lava Ledge.
 The pumice is safe for chewing and is coated with pet-safe food coloring, so it's totally safe for your pet.
 The hard texture cleans your rabbit’s teeth and helps file sharp nails down.

 This pumice rock toy attaches to the side of your rabbit’s cage, giving your rabbit a climbing surface and encouraging jumping exercise.
-While larger rabbits may not fit on the pumice to climb or jump, they will certainly love to chew on it or pop their front paws up on it to balance.
+While larger rabbits may not fit on the pumice to climb or jump, they will certainly love to chew on it or pop their front paws up on it to balance and look around.

 If you are looking for a way to encourage your food-motivated rabbit to get a little more exercise, consider the Niteangel Treat Ball.
 This ball has an adjustable opening for treats, allowing you to fill it with your rabbit’s favorite kibble or treat.
 When they roll it around, the treats will fall out, encouraging even more active play.
 These treat balls are a great way to wear out active rabbits and give them food motivation if they aren’t usually into play.

 Rabbits will spend hours rolling the Niteangel Treat Ball around and digging for treats.
 However, due to the small holes, cleaning can be difficult, so some people just swap them out when they get gross or only use the toy for dry treats.